Autumn mornings shine.

-Hear that crunch and smile.
+Hear that crunch below.

 Although I’m no expert, dogs have been some of my best teachers for years.